Acera School

-The Acera School (formerly the Anova School) is an independent, nonprofit, co-educational day school in Winchester, Massachusetts, United States, serving gifted students across Greater Boston in grades K–8 with the option for a "bonus" Grade 9.
-Acera's approach to gifted education is prioritizes engaging students in meaningful learning given each students’ unique capacities, needs, and passions.
-It emphasizes the development of core capacities such as systems thinking, critical thinking and problem solving, creativity, ethical decision making, perspective taking, collaboration, emotional intelligence, and leadership.
+The Acera School is an independent, nonprofit, co-educational day school in Winchester, Massachusetts, United States, serving gifted students across Greater Boston in grades K–9.
+Acera's approach to gifted education prioritizes keeping every child's curiosity alive through individualized learning pathways, purpose-filled projects, ability-based math classes, and engaging electives that remove the ceiling of what is possible at school.
+Acera emphasizes the development of core capacities such as systems thinking, critical thinking and problem solving, creativity, ethical decision making, perspective taking, collaboration, emotional intelligence, and leadership.

 History

 Acera School (formerly Anova School) was founded in 2010 by Courtney Dickinson, who identified a need for expanded educational opportunities for gifted students.
 In September 2010, Anova opened in Melrose, leasing a portion of the vacant former Decius Beebe Elementary School building from Melrose Public Schools.

 In 2011, Anova School was renamed Acera School, and when its lease expired, moved to the First Methodist Church's annex building.

 In fall 2013, Acera re-opened for its fourth year in Winchester, in its own building at 5 Lowell Avenue.

 In 2023, Acera expanded its campus with the purchase of the adjacent building at 1 Lowell Avenue.

+In 2024, Dr. Heather J. Pinedo- Burns joined the Acera community after two decades of experience in gifted education, and currently serves as Acera's Head of School.

 Student body

-The school serves academically gifted students, creative students, highly gifted/profoundly accelerated students, and twice-exceptional students who present both giftedness and disabilities.
+The school serves academically gifted students, creative students, and profoundly accelerated students.
 Acera requires that children take the WISC-IV assessment as part of the admissions process, as a precursor to a parent interview/visit.

 In its first year, the Acera School offered three multi-age classrooms serving grades K–6.
 For the 2024–2025 school year, the school included a Lower Elementary class, 2 Intermediate Elementary classes, 1 Upper Elementary class, and 4 Middle classes.

 By January 2020, Acera had enrolled 130 K–9 students.
-Acera initiated high school classes for grades nine and ten in the 2021–2022 school year.
-For the 2022–2023 school year, tuition at Acera was $31,900 for grades K–5, and $33,800 for grades 6–11, with limited financial aid available.